 Theory

-The seventh chords have in common that the seventh note in a scale is added to a triad (a three-note chord), making it a four-note chord (also called a tetrachord).
+The seventh chords have in common that the seventh note of a scale is added to a triad (a three-note chord), making it a four-note chord (also called a tetrachord).

 Dominant 7th

-The name "dominant" refer to the fifth degree of the diatonic scale and it is called dominant because it is most weighty besides the tonic (the root of the scale) and its neither major nor minor.
+The name "dominant" refers to the fifth degree of the diatonic scale.
+It is called dominant because it is most weighty besides the tonic (the root of the scale) and it's neither major nor minor.
 The most common dominant chord is a dominant seventh in which a minor seventh is added to a triad major.
 A less common alternative chord name for C7 is Cdom7 (dom stands for dominant).
-A slight dissonance could be heard in 7th chords because one of the notes, the seventh, is not included in the same key as the root note.
+A slight dissonance could be heard in 7th chords because the seventh note often creates tension that seeks resolution.
 Note that the fifth sometimes are omitted, especially when these chords are inverted.

 Major 7th